harrycresswell/harry/content/page/uses.md

 I have [NordVPN](https://nordvpn.com/) set up to open at login.
 If my laptop is on, then NordVPN is running.
 It masks my IP, protects me from trackers and malware, and when using the internet on public Wi-Fi.

-[Signal](https://www.signal.org)** is the open source messaging app we should probably all be using.
+[Signal](https://www.signal.org)** is the open source messaging app we should probably all be using, though I find myself using [Whatsapp](https://www.whatsapp.com/) mainly.

 I made the switch from Dropbox to [Sync](https://www.sync.com/) at the beginning of 2021 after researching secure, end-to-end encrypted cloud storage providers.